 An apsara dance show is a priority for most visitors to Cambodia’s Siem Reap.
-The Sacred Dancers of Angkor, the original apsara dance performance, offers a more authentic experience and a chance to support the preservation of this ancient art form.
+The Sacred Dancers of Angkor, the original apsara dance performance, offers a more authentic experience in the form of an incredibly enchanting performance, as well as the chance to support the preservation of this ancient art form.

 A precursor to the entertaining spectacle that is the apsara dance show, the Sacred Dancers of Angkor, whose performances begin with meditation and are inspired by the rituals of the Khmer Empire, is a must for lovers of dance, art and culture.
-Skip the buffet shows at Siem Reap hotels and witness a performance that is perhaps the closest thing to the original.
+Skip the buffet shows at Siem Reap hotels and witness a performance that is perhaps the closest thing to the original ancient tradition.

-Update May 2017: the Sacred Dancers of Angkor now perform from 7-8pm every Sunday and Wednesday at the Divine Sala at the traditional wooden houses that serve as the headquarters of the Nginn Karet Foundation.
-Details at the end of this post.
+The Sacred Dancers of Angkor perform from 7-8pm on Sundays and Wednesdays at the Divine Sala, a beautiful stage behind the traditional wooden houses that serve as the headquarters of the Nginn Karet Foundation, just after Jaya House River Park hotel on the Siem Reap riverside.
+Bookings preferred and can be made by phone up until the performance.
+More details at the end of this post.

 Sacred Dancers of Angkor, the Authentic Apsara Show